World Food Safety Day – June 7

-On 7 June 2020 United Nations will be celebrating its second World Food Safety Day after it was adopted by United Nations General Assembly in December 2018.
+On 7 June 2020 United Nations will be celebrating its third World Food Safety Day after it was adopted by United Nations General Assembly in December 2018.

 The theme for the year is ‘Food safety, everyone’s business’.

 It is an effort to ensure that we think about the food that we eat is safe or not.
 Unsafe food is a threat to our health and well-being and is a cause for a foodborne illness that occurs annually.